 - FDI Inflow:

-Uganda’s economic freedom score is 59.9, making it the 91st freest economy in the 2014 Index.
-Its score is 1.2 points lower than last year due primarily to deteriorations in financial freedom, monetary freedom, and business freedom.
-Uganda is ranked 10th out of 46 countries in the Sub-Saharan Africa region, and its overall score is below the world average.
+Uganda’s economic freedom score is 54.2, making its economy the 127th freest in the 2022 Index.
+Uganda is ranked 24th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.